Paihia man, 31, charged with robbing town custodian

 The search ended at noon when two men were arrested on Tohitapu Rd in Te Haumi.

-The Advocate was unable to confirm yesterday whether that operation was connected to the attack on the custodian.
+The Advocate was unable to confirm with police yesterday whether one of those men was Taituha.